Brisbane (Year 1)

 Computing

 Computing will continue to be taught across the curriculum to enrich the children's learning in Maths and English and to develop their computing skills.
-Specific skills we will learn will be to use Revelation Natural Art to create art works and develop mouse skills.
+This term will be all about using increasing independence to access and navigate simple computer programs.

 Art